Penn State Hershey Leadership Academy

 - Build capability of networks of physicians, faculty, employees and partners.

 - Establish common frameworks and perspectives across networks to enhance collaboration and innovative problem solving.

 - Demonstrate exceptional operational decision-making, and business and financial wisdom

 - An understanding of strategic leadership

-- Improved ability to build and lead effective teams
+- Improved ability to build and lead effective and diverse teams

 - Improved negotiation and conflict management skills

-- Enhanced business literacy in the areas of finance and research funding
+- Enhanced business literacy in the areas of finance, including research and education funding

-- Knowledge of the overall interaction of the key components of the health care system
+- Knowledge of the overall interaction of key components in an integrated health care system

 - Understanding the changing health care landscape